Cyb3rS1/Cyb3rS1/README.md

 - Undertale
 - Deltarune
 - OMORI
-- Doki Doki Literature Club
+- Minecraft
 - more to come!

 ✨ Hobbies I am interested in:

 - Sketching
-- Journaling
-- Coding
-- Personalization
 - Reading
-- Keyboard (piano)
 - Traveling
-- Learning Japanese
-- Baking
 - Graphic design
 - Building PCs
 - 3d Art Production
 - Video Game Design
+- Website development

 🤓 Fun facts:

-- Python is my favorite coding language :P
+- Python is the first coding language I learned and also my favorite!
 - I am an aspiring tech minimalist!
 Unfortunately, switching to a flip phone is easier said than done.